The £3,000 Mistake That Changed My Hosting Strategy

 - Configure email forwarding and test message delivery before DNS changes

-- Update nameservers during off-peak hours to minimize visitor impact
+- Update nameservers during off-peak hours to minimise visitor impact

 - Monitor sites continuously for 48 hours post-migration for any issues